imagine-uniandes/AnimeMocapDemo/README.md

 2. A real-time markerless mocap application compatible with the VMC protocol.
 We recommend Virtual Motion Capture (https://akira.works/VirtualMotionCapture-en/download.html) or ThreeDPoseTracker (https://github.com/digital-standard/ThreeDPoseTracker).
 3. A PC with a good/modern GPU.
 ThreeDPoseTracker uses AI to infer the user's pose based on the interpolation of frames from the camera.
 4. A simple USB camera.
 5. An empty, colored uniform wall or surface.
-For better results, we recommend using a green chroma..
+For better results, we recommend using a green chroma.

 ## Setup

-1. Download and execute VCM or ThreeDPoseTracker (A trial version of ThreeDPoseTracker can be downloaded here: https://drive.google.com/file/d/1ECaozI2Dn6_D0fvaQBge1ge_P-5d3wXK/view?usp=drive_link)..
+1. Download and execute VCM or ThreeDPoseTracker (A trial version of ThreeDPoseTracker can be downloaded here: https://drive.google.com/file/d/1ECaozI2Dn6_D0fvaQBge1ge_P-5d3wXK/view?usp=drive_link).

 2. Execute ThreeDPoseTracker.exe, then in the option 'Source Device', select your USB Camera device.